 Sorry, but it's apparently not for me.:tongue:

 Ruggy I didn't keep tabs on the exact amount of days.
 I just know it is a PITA and takes 5 times longer than I anticipated.
 There may be a trick that old heads use to make it faster.
 If so I wished I knew what it was.
 The metal used in these things are not consistent either.
 The parts made by Colt react one way and the Argentine parts another.
 The Argentine machinist couldn't read a micrometer either.
-(Maybe it was in English or something)
+(Maybe it was in English :rolleyes: or something)

 Well, you have far more patience than I do, Robert.
 As you know, I don't do the actual rust bluing myself, just all the metal prep.
 It's way too much work, but my guy spends a week to ten days on a gun, 8 to 10 times through the application and carding process.
 It's very labor intensive, without question.
 Back in those old days, labor was cheap, so nobody cared about things like time and cost, lol.
 Will have another sample of a rust blued water cooled gun here this week, just detailing all the in-the-white internal components at the moment.
 Nicely done your yours, my friend.